 If you know something we don’t, please reach out and let us know so that we can improve this guide for the VeggL community.

-In the meantime, we have the policies you should know if you’re thinking about bringing your own food into the game and a couple recommendations of good places to grab vegan food near the park.
+Aside from that, we have the policies you should know if you’re thinking about bringing your own food into the game and a couple of recommendations of good places to grab vegan food near the park.

 Vegan Options at Fenway Park